Is Working an Outdoor Job the Right Job for You?

 “As far as backcountry work goes, you’re expected to be out for ten days in a row before coming in for your four days off.
 And ten days in a row can sometimes be pretty wet – this last summer the backcountry rangers didn’t see sun until the end of August.
 It’s pretty depressing when your clothes get wet in the first two days, and you can’t dry them out.”

-A ranger who has worked for the National Park Service since 1974 offers this description:
+A ranger who once worked for the National Park Service offers this description: